 The empire’s diffusion in English cultural symbolism is best assessed by its relational coincidence with Protestantism and political freedom.
 Conservatives and liberals alike had intrinsic connections with imperialism.
 Since the late Walpolean era, agitation in favor of the empire was equated with liberty and property (Wilson 1988, 79, 94, 105, 109).
-In 1878, Robert Herbert, 4th Earl of Carnarvon, promoted the idea of empire by putting forth the other two ideals as the essence of English duty: to provide “a system where the humblest may enjoy freedom from oppression and wrong equally with the greatest; where the light of religion and morality can penetrate into the darkest dwelling places” (Carnarvon 1878).
+In 1878, Robert Herbert, Fourth Earl of Carnarvon, promoted the idea of empire by advancing the other two ideals of liberalism and Protestantism as the essence of English duty: to provide “a system where the humblest may enjoy freedom from oppression and wrong equally with the greatest; where the light of religion and morality can penetrate into the darkest dwelling places” (Carnarvon 1878).
 Uday Mehta argues that imperialism stemmed from liberal assumptions about reason and historical progress.
-The ingrained rationality in liberalism ensured its judgmental position towards the unfamiliar, and its position of power ensured its sense of mission and reform (Mehta 1999, 12-18).
-Thomas Metcalf points to the urge for reform and universalism that made India a ready terrain for experimentation with liberal notions of administration (Metcalf 1995, 28-30).
+The ingrained rationality in liberalism ensured its judgmental position toward the unfamiliar, and its position of power ensured its sense of mission and reform (Mehta 1999, 12–18).
+Thomas Metcalf points to the urge for reform and universalism that made India fertile terrain for experimentation with liberal notions of administration (Metcalf 1995, 28–30).

-Likewise, the empire’s close relationship with religion is expressed through their mutual contradictions, no less than their common ground.
-But, their conflicts kept both in the public eye, and in political relevance, as part of collective discourse of what was or was not “English”.
+Likewise, empire’s close relationship with religion is expressed through their mutual contradictions no less than by their common ground.
+But their conflicts kept both in the public eye and politically relevant as part of the collective discourse of what was or was not “English.”

-Interconnection could be dated from the Glorious Revolution when the British were free from Catholicism and slavery, and achieved a freedom to trade where they chose (Armitage 2000, 142-169; Ralls 1974, 249).
-The spreading of Protestantism as a mission of salvation and truth was a potent factor since the eighteenth century (Rowan 2007, 10-39).
-Providentialism connected the imperial spirit to a religious sense of duty so as to utilize the greatness that Britain has won for the benefit of spreading the faith, providing a legitimation and justification for the empire.
-This sense of mission was especially propagated during the Opium Wars, during David Livingstone's mission to Africa and his short visit to Britain in 1857, and as a reaction to the Indian Mutiny (Stanley I983, 73, 75, 79, 81-91; Wolffe 2002, 215-217; Porter 1985, 598).
+The interconnection between empire and religion can be dated from the Glorious Revolution when the British were free from Catholicism and slavery and achieved the freedom to trade where they chose (Armitage 2000, 142–169; Ralls 1974, 249).
+The spreading of Protestantism as a mission of salvation and truth was a potent factor since the eighteenth century (Rowan 2007, 10–39).
+Providentialism connected the imperial spirit to a religious sense of duty, thereby utilizing the greatness that Britain had achieved for the benefit of spreading the faith, providing a legitimation and justification for the empire.
+This sense of mission was especially propagated during the Opium Wars, during David Livingstone’ mission to Africa and his short visit to Britain in 1857, and as a reaction to the Indian Mutiny (Stanley 1983, 73, 75, 79, 81–91; Wolffe 2002, 215–217; Porter 1985, 598).
 In the mid-nineteenth century, the spread of Christianity and British trade were expected to be mutually dependent (Porter 1985, 597).
-The rehabilitation of Cromwell’s memory during the Victorian period emphasized this connection between Protestantism and empire (Ben-Israel 1991, 262-3; Worden 2000, 115, 122-135).
+The rehabilitation of Cromwell’s memory during the Victorian period emphasized this connection between Protestantism and empire (Ben-Israel 1991, 262–3; Worden 2000, 115, 122–135).